 me to the doctor.
 Now I question what exactly I will tell my husband and

 doctors about what happened to me all night.
-Looking into the kitchen, I see no
+Looking into the not-so-dark-now kitchen, I see no

 shadows and immediately question if I ever had.